Riot Games and Xbox announce partnership for Game Pass holders

 Riot Games has announced a partnership with Xbox to bring benefits across all their games to Game Pass holders.
 This partnership will see some of the biggest games in the world like League of Legends and Valorant become further accessible to owners of Xbox Game Pass.

-There will be a lot of benefits for players across an enormous suite of games from the publisher, making the games, which are free to play, even more beneficial, and opening up the experience to Game Pass holders.
+There will be a lot of benefits for players across an enormous suite of games from the publisher, making the games, which are free to play, even more beneficial, opening up the experiences fully to Game Pass holders.

 These benefits are coming in Winter 2022 across PC and mobile.